These 10 formulas will make you rethink how you write value propositions

 8. Christensen’s Jobs-to-be-done Statement

 According to HBS Professor Clayton Christensen, designing an innovative customer value proposition begins with genuinely understanding the customer’s jobs-to-be-done (JTBD).
 Its premise is that customers don’t really buy products.
 Instead, they hire them to get a situational job done.
-For instance, rather than asking customers what products they want to buy or segmenting them by demographics or product categories, you would interview them about what fundamental problems they hope to address to achieve progress in some area of their life.
-Drawing on this, in a MIT Sloan Management Review article, Ulwick and Bettencourt suggest using a “job statement” as follows.
+For instance, rather than asking customers what products they want to buy or segmenting them by demographics or product categories, you would dig into the obstacles they face as they struggle to achieve a goal and make progress in their lives.
+In an MIT Sloan Management Review article, Ulwick and Bettencourt suggest using a “job statement” as follows.

 Action verb: _________